-The Photo-eye beam for the east garage door was installed to high above the floor of the garage to adequately offer protection for small children and/or pets.
-We recommend that the photo-eye be lowered to within 4-6" of the floor.
+The Photo-eye beams were installed to high above the floor of the garage to adequately offer protection for small children and/or pets.
+We recommend that the photo-eyes be lowered to within 4-6" of the floor.

 6.4 FIRE SEPARATION